GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_LEAVE {#channel-leave-frame}

-An MC_LEAVE frame (type=TBD-03) is sent by a server to request that the client leave the given channel.
+An MC_LEAVE frame (type TBD-03) is sent by a server to instruct the client to leave the identified channel.
 MC_LEAVE does not retire the channel and the server can later send another MC_JOIN for the same channel as long as it is not retired.

 MC_LEAVE frames are formatted as shown in